abisfong/dino-bets/README.md

 Dino Bets is based on a tradition established by cohort 2021-08-30-SF in which people would guess on what dinosaur or in what sequence the dinosaurs would win in a Dino Race.
-Dino Race is an online timer (https://www.online-stopwatch.com/dino-race/) that displays an animated race between 2 to 4 (or 2 to 100 if you pay for a subscription) dinosaurs.
+Dino Race is an online timer (https://www.online-stopwatch.com/dino-race/) that displays an animated race between 2 to 4 dinosaurs (or 2 to 100 if you pay for a subscription).
 A random dinosaur wins everytime.
 <br><br>
 Dino Bets will be an implementation of this tradition.
 Start a timer and place a bet or simply enjoy the race!